pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32F412G-Discovery/Examples/QSPI/QSPI_MemoryMapped/readme.txt

 @par Example Description

+How to use a QSPI memory in memory-mapped mode.

-This example describes how to erase part of the QSPI memory, write data in DMA mode and access to QSPI memory in memory-mapped mode to check the data in a forever loop.
+This example describes how to erase a part of a QSPI memory, write data in DMA mode and access the QSPI memory in memory-mapped mode to check the data in an infinite loop.

 LED1 toggles each time the data have been checked
 LED2 is on as soon as a data is wrong